matu79go/sentiment/README.md

-## sentiment analysis by twitter API
+## Sentimental Analysis by twitter API

 This Sentimental Analysis is a program that uses the twitter API to analyze emotions.